-When you launch a video series on social media, you aim at building brand recognizability.
+When you launch a video series on best social media sites, you aim at building brand recognizability.
 If you create similar intros for all your videos, social media followers tend to relate it to your series.
 That way, when someone who has enjoyed other videos in the series comes across a video with a similar video, they are likely to watch the content.

 Even if you are creating multiple video series, it is a good practice to maintain some consistency in your intros.
 This may be the placement of the logo, color combination, or anything else.